Chapter 1:

 Lots of corporate word salad…

-…and a cat’s paw?
-Had she actually dipped a cat’s paw in ink to… no, surely not even Hisui could be that unhinged.
+At the bottom left corner of the paper was a tiny paw print.
+What.
+Had she actually dipped a cat’s paw in ink to…?
+No, surely not even Hisui could be that unhinged.

-The sparkly pink ink hadn’t even dried when she slid the paper from under my hand and, judging by the way the other two reacted, she yanked the contracts off just as violently, whereupon she slammed the papers against the table.
+The sparkly pink ink hadn’t even dried when she slid the paper from under my hand and, judging by the way the other two reacted, yanked the contracts from them just as violently.
+Once done, Hisui slammed the papers against the table.
 “Bam!
-Done!
-Now where are you, rabbit!?”
+Done.
+Connie?
+Hello?"

-Then a rabbit hopped into the room.
-It was dark green (the rabbit).
+Then a green rabbit hopped into the room.

 …oh, so this was a nightmare.
 That made sense.

-Aoko was the first to react; she stood up.
-“Sakura, I can’t believe you did that to that poor bunny!
+Aoko was the first to react: she stood up.
+“I—I can’t believe you did that to that poor bunny!
 What is wrong with you?!”

-Hisui waved her off dismissively.
+Hisui shrugged.
 “I didn’t do anything.
 It was green when I found it.”

 “Alas,” said the rabbit.
 “I chose green because you Earthlings call it ‘the color of life’.
 Should I have chosen blue?”